Ecobblah/Cuny-first-automation/CunyFirst-Automation/README.md

 I'm not responsible if it messes up your Cunyfirst info by any possible way.
 My Program never comes close to a delete button for a class, but things happen so becareful.

+#Requirements
+Need 2 things to add to your library "JTatoo-1.6.11" and "selenium-server-standalone-2.53.0" Just google them up and you will find the download page.

 #Problems i haven't fixed yet.

 1. If you enter the wrong password the program will crash.